sremedios/phinet/README.md

 `--datadir`: Path to where the unprocessed data is

-`--o`: Path to location where the weights will be saved
+`--weightdir`: Path to location where the weights will be saved

 `--numcores`: Number of cores to use in parallel preprocessing:
 - 1 refers to 1 core